n0tw0rking/uniBlocks/README.md

 # Tech/framework used

+Built with
+Express, Node js,
+MongoDB, cloude Mlab
+Angular 8
+typeScript
+circleCi

 ## Development
-Built with
-Express, Node js, MongoDB, Angular

 We use `node` version `10.0`